ampproject/amphtml/extensions/amp-image-lightbox/amp-image-lightbox.md

 ></amp-img>
 ```

-### Captions
+### Add captions

-Optionally, you can display captions at the bottom of the viewport for the image.
-The `<amp-image-lightbox>` components determines the content for the caption as follows:
+Optionally, you can display captions at the bottom of the viewport for the
+image.
+The `<amp-image-lightbox>` components determines the content for the
+caption as follows:

-1. If the image is in a `figure` tag, the content of the `<figcaption>` displays for the caption.
+1. If the image is in a `figure` tag, the content of the `<figcaption>`
+    displays for the caption.
-2. If the image specifies an `aria-describedby` attribute, the content of the element whose ID is specified by the `aria-describedby`attribute displays for the caption.
+1. If the image specifies an `aria-describedby` attribute, the content of the

-_Examples: Using captions_
+    element whose ID is specified by the `aria-describedby` attribute displays
+    for the caption.

 ```html
 <!-- Captions via figcaption -->